tymyrddin/purple/source/docs/distribution-networks/observable-semantics/network-and-time/timing-and-synchronisation-anomalies.md

 # Timing and synchronisation anomalies

-Stedin's systems are expected to maintain synchronised clocks via NTP (Network Time Protocol) so that events across the SCADA, historian, protection relays, RTUs, and engineering workstations can be precisely correlated by timestamp.
+Clocks across the SCADA, historian, protection relays, RTUs and engineering workstations are meant to stay synchronised via NTP (Network Time Protocol), so that events can be precisely correlated by timestamp.
 Clock synchronisation failures or deliberate tampering with timestamps create visible anomalies that are forensic signatures.

 ## NTP synchronisation and system clocks

-All of Stedin's systems that record events (SCADA server, historian server, protection relays, RTUs, engineering workstations) are meant to have their clocks synchronised to UTC via NTP, pulling from a master NTP server (which itself is synchronised to an atomic clock or GNSS).
+All systems that record events (SCADA server, historian server, protection relays, RTUs, engineering workstations) are meant to have their clocks synchronised to UTC via NTP, pulling from a master NTP server (which itself is synchronised to an atomic clock or GNSS).
 The synchronisation is usually within a few hundred milliseconds, and the tolerance for a system's clock drift before it is considered out of sync is on the order of minutes or